Introduction To Systems Thinking (For Practical People)

 Basically, a notable change within a system occurs when a leverage point targets the root cause of a problem.
 This is only achievable by ignoring symptomatic solutions and short-term thinking.

-A great example of a symptomatic solution can be found in our global financial system.
+An example of a symptomatic solution can be found in our global financial system.
 When our global economy slows down, central banks tend to lower interest rates to fuel growth and wealth.
 However, this approach only works short-term and will eventually lead to inflation and devaluation.

 High leverage points can be identified by analyzing deep-rooted structures of problems.
 This isn’t always fun.
 In fact, people avoid this like the plague but wonder why they always get the same results.